Getting Started with DH

 - For an overview of current discussions happening in the Digital Humanities and the Humanities writ large, see the CUNY Manifold project and University of Minnesota Press series Debates in the Digital Humanities.

-Tools for Beginners
+Tutorials and Tools for Beginners

 - The Programming Historian: a free introduction to DH tools, techniques, and workflow.
 Available at: https://programminghistorian.org